-About Tzu Chi USA
+About Tzu Chi:

-In 1984, Buddhist Tzu Chi Foundation in the U.S. registered as a non-profit 501(c)(3) organization in California.
-In 1989, the first office in the U.S. was established in Alhambra, California.
-There are now more than 80 offices and facilities in the U.S. with over 100,000 volunteers and donors working to make a difference in their local communities.
+Buddhist Tzu Chi Foundation was established in 1966 by the Venerable Dharma Master Cheng Yen with six Buddhist nuns and 30 housewives as her first disciples.
+Currently, the foundation has nearly 10 million volunteers and donors in 50 countries, and has provided relief in more than 85 countries.
+In 1984, Buddhist Tzu Chi Foundation registered as a 501(c)(3) non-profit organization in California.
+In 1989, the first Tzu Chi office in the U.S. was established in Alhambra, California.
+There are now more than 60 offices in the U.S. with over 100,000 volunteers and donors working to make a difference in their local communities.

 Tzu Chi volunteers are active in programs such as family services, emergency disaster services, homeless services, school support programs, college scholarships, income tax reporting assistance, relief distributions, holiday care packs, free and low-cost medical clinics and outreaches, preventive health education, cancer support groups, character education curricula, community education classes, and production of positive, inspiring media.
 Tzu Chi also works with numerous other organizations to better serve local communities.

 Tzu Chi’s unique approach to disaster relief includes delivering cash aid and emergency relief supplies directly into the hands of disaster survivors.
 Wherever disaster strikes, Tzu Chi is ready to provide relief to all, regardless of nationality, ethnicity, socio-economic status or religion.
 The guiding principles of Tzu Chi’s relief work are “gratitude, respect and love.”
 This is why Tzu Chi volunteers present relief supplies and cash aid to disaster survivors with both hands, bow to them, and smile or hug them sincerely.